NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Summary and final remarks

-\acknowledgments NuGrid acknowledges significant support from NSF grants PHY 02-16783 and PHY 09-22648 (Joint Institute for Nuclear Astrophysics, JINA) and EU MIRG-CT-2006-046520.
+\acknowledgments We thanks the anonymous referee for many useful comments and suggestions.
+We would also like to thank Sergio Cristallo and Amanda Karakas for the fruitful discussion and sharing information.
+NuGrid acknowledges significant support from NSF grants PHY 02-16783 and PHY 09-22648 (Joint Institute for Nuclear Astrophysics, JINA), NSF grant PHY-1430152 (JINA Center for the Evolution of the Elements) and EU MIRG-CT-2006-046520.
 NuGrid computations are performed at the Arizona State University's Fulton High-performance Computing Center (USA) and the high-performance computer KHAOS at EPSAM Institute at Keele University (UK).
-M.~P.\ acknowledges an Ambizione grant of the SNSF (Switzerland).
+M.~P.\ acknowledges an Ambizione grant of the SNSF, SNF (Switzerland) and support from the "Lendulet-2014" Programme of the Hungarian Academy of Sciences.
 M.~P., S.~J., and R.~H.\ thanks the Eurocore project Eurogenesis for support.
 F.~H.\ acknowledges NSERC Discovery Grant funding.
-K.~N., R.~H., and S.~J.\ acknowledge support from the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+R.~H., and S.~J.\ acknowledge support from the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
 M.~G.~B.'s research was carried out under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy at Los Alamos National Laboratory under Contract No. DEAC52-06NA25396.
 A.~D.\ acknowledges support from the Australian Research Council under grant FL110100012.
 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013)/ERC Grant Agreement n.
 306901.
 This work used the SE library (LA-CC-08-057) developed at Los Alamos National Laboratory as part of the NuGrid collaboration; SE makes use of the HDF5 library, which was developed by The HDF Group and by the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign.
+M.~P.\ acknowledges the support to the Milne Astrophysics Center granted by PRACE, through its Distributed Extreme Computing Initiative, for resource allocations on Sisu (CSC, Finland), Archer (EPCC, UK), and Beskow (KTH, Sweden), and by the STFC DiRAC High Performance Computing Facilities.
+Ongoing resource allocations on the University of Hull’s High Performance Computing Facility - viper - are gratefully acknowledged.